Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Behavior of geodesics

-By Claim \ref{claim : rntstr} the points $r_{n}(t')$ converge to a point $y\in \overline{\mathcal{S}(\sigma)}$.
-By the Non-refraction Theorem the interior of $[x,y]$ is inside the maximal stratum containing its endpoints which is the Teichm\"{u}ller space.
-By the $\CAT(0)$ comparison the Hausdorff distance of $r|_{[0,t']}$ and $[x,y]$ goes to $0$ as $n\to \infty$.
-So $r_{n}(T)$ converges to a point inside the Teichm\"{u}ller space.
+Let $t'>T$.
+By Claim \ref{claim : rntstr} the points $r_{n}(t')$ converge to a point $y\in\mathcal{S}(\sigma)$.
+By the Non-refraction Theorem the interior of $[x,y]$ is inside the maximal stratum containing $x$ and $y$ which is the Teichm\"{u}ller space.
+By the $\CAT(0)$ comparison the Hausdorff distance of $r_{n}|_{[0,t']}$ and $[x,y]$ goes to $0$ as $n\to \infty$.
+So $r_{n}(T)$ converges to a point in the interior of $[x,y]$ which is inside the Teichm\"{u}ller space.
 But this contradicts the assumption that $r_{n}(T)$ converge to a point in the $\sigma-$stratum.
+This contradiction finishes the proof of that the geodesic $r$ is an infinite geodesic ray.
+Then since the initial parts of the geodesic segments $r_{n}$ converge to the initial part of $r$ and the length of $r_{n}$'s go to $\infty$ (the second part of Claim \ref{claim : dwprTc}), we may conclude that $r_{n}$ converge to $r$ as $n\to\infty$.